danbev/learning-ai/notes/model-formats.md

 I've been very confused about the different model formats and their configurations.
 Different frameworks have different ways of storing and configuring models and to run these in llama.cpp they have to be converted to GGUF format.
-I've not really know what convertion script to run just be looking at the files in the models directory or the file extensions.
+I've not really known what convertion script to run just be looking at the files in the models directory or the file extensions.
 This page is an attempt to clarify this.